 Let your time together be light-hearted and fun, but also use the opportunity to answer their gardening questions.
 Teach them about seeds and germination, tell them why weeding is important.
 And when you spot a good bug like a worm or ladybug, teach them the big jobs of these important creatures!
 Little guys can do big things!

 7. Give them proper tools

 Plastic tools that break and gloves that don’t fit can frustrate any gardener.
 Drake’s 7 Dees carries a great line of children’s tools, gloves, watering cans, and more.
 Giving them quality tools communicates that the job they are doing is important.

 8. Be sneaky to help them succeed

-Depending upon their age, your child may need some behind the scene help.
+Depending upon their age, your child may need some behind-the-scene help.
 Pick a few weeds when they aren’t looking, replant seeds if it seems they flooded the originals right out of the garden.
-They don’t need to know every way you helped, ownership of their garden space is the main goal.
+Of course, they don’t need to know every way you helped.

 9. Harvest and serve

 Let your child harvest, wash, prepare (with assistance), and serve their fresh veggies to the family.
-Seeing the entire process, from seed to table, will give them a sense of accomplishment.
-They will see that gardening is more than play but contributes to the family’s well being.
+Seeing the entire process from seed to table will give them a sense of accomplishment and what it takes to prepare food.
+They will see that gardening is more than play – it contributes to the family’s well being.
 They will be so proud!

 10. Enjoy being together